Álvaro Colom: Early years

 He attended primary and high school at the private Catholic educational institution of Liceo Guatemala and later revealed that he considered entering a seminary.
 Colom began his career in industrial engineering at the Universidad de San Carlos (USAC), graduating in 1974 and taught in the Faculty of Engineering between 1975 and 1977.

-Colom then became a businessman involved in a variety of businesses, especially in the textile sector.
+Colom then became a businessman involved in various of businesses, especially in the textile sector.
 Following the devastating earthquake of 1976, Colom launched hundreds of small businesses in the affected rural areas, an action that was praised by the population.
-In 1977 Colom became a member of the Chamber of Industry of Guatemala, assuming the leadership of the Apparel and Textile Commission, and of the Advisory Council of the Trade Association of Exporters of Non-Traditional Products (AGEXPRONT).
-Five years later, in 1982, he was appointed member of the Board of Directors of AGEXPRONT, of which he was elected Vice President in 1990.
+In 1977, Colom became a member of the Chamber of Industry of Guatemala, assuming the leadership of the Apparel and Textile Commission, and the Advisory Council of the Trade Association of Exporters of Non-Traditional Products (AGEXPRONT).
+Five years later, in 1982, he was appointed member of the Board of Directors of AGEXPRONT, of which he was elected vice president in 1990.

 With the recovery of democracy in 1986, Colom expanded his business, achieving a notoriety that allowed him to approach political circles.
-During this period he founded the business of Roprisma, Intraexsa and Grupo Mega.
+During this period, he founded the companies Roprisma, Intraexsa, and Grupo Mega.